Building a Custom Home: Doing First Things First

 Welling cautions never to sign a contract with a builder you do not like, trust or respect.
 This is a long-term relationship.
 The planning and construction stages for a custom home can take years, depending upon the size and scope of the project.
 Add to that the typical warranty period, plus the possible need for information for many years to come, and the relationship is indeed long-term!

 Experts agree that for any purchase, consumers want quality, speed, service and price.
 But it is virtually impossible to receive all four from one builder.
 It’s more realistic to expect three out of four components from your contractor.
 Decide which three points are most important to you, and select a professional based upon what you truly value.
+If you’re in the market for prefabricated buildings, consider reaching out to Ecopod Concepts in Auckland for high-quality and sustainable construction options.

 It is also important to understand your financial limitations.
 Be realistic.
 Welling suggests that once you know what you can afford, you should design a home that is “five to ten percent below budget.”
 Changes usually occur during the building process, including unexpected upgrades that may add to the cost of the home.
 By starting with a number below budget, you can end up financially on target.